MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/architecture.md

 _Figure 3: Cloud Adoption Framework enterprise-scale landing zone architecture based on a traditional Azure networking topology.
 Note that the Connectivity subscription uses a Hub VNet._

-Download the PDF files that contain the Enterprise-Scale architecture diagrams based on the [Virtual WAN](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/enterprise-scale-architecture.pdf) network topology or a traditional Azure network topology based on the [hub and spoke](https://github.com/microsoft/CloudAdoptionFramework/raw/master/ready/enterprise-scale-architecture-cust.pdf) architecture.
+Download the PDF or Visio files that contain the Enterprise-Scale architecture diagrams based on the [Virtual WAN (pdf)](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/ready/enterprise-scale-architecture.pdf) network topology or a traditional Azure network topology based on the [hub and spoke (pdf)](https://github.com/microsoft/CloudAdoptionFramework/raw/master/ready/enterprise-scale-architecture-cust.pdf) architecture.
+Visio file containing the virtual WAN and hub and spoke can be downloaded [here](https://raw.githubusercontent.com/Azure/Enterprise-Scale/main/docs/media/Enterprise-scale%20architecture.vsdx).

 On figures 2 and 3 there are references to the Enterprise-Scale critical design areas, which are indicated with the letters A to I: